U-M Slack Workspaces

 Note: You must create a U-M Slack account at least 24 hours before attempting to create a Slack workspace.
 Refer to Getting Started to create your U-M Slack account.

-Important: You cannot use the "Create a new workspace" button in the Slack desktop app.
+Important: You cannot use the "Create New Workspace" option in the Slack desktop app.
 You must access the documentation for the appropriate links.

 Channels

-Channels are context-based conversations where groups of people can communicate and interact with information related to a common topic (e.g., a project).
-These can be public or private and can be within a workspace or shared across multiple (shared channels).
+Channels are context-based conversations where groups of people can communicate and interact with information related to a common topic.
+These can be public or private and can be within one workspace or shared across multiple (multi-workspace channels).
 Refer to U-M Slack: Channels & Workspaces Comparison for more information on the differences and use cases.

-Public channels are open to anyone in the workspace (i.e., not open to the general public) to join.
+• Public channels are open to all members of the workspace to join.
+They are not open to anyone at U-M to join.

-Individuals must be added to a private channel by a current member of the channel.
-Any messages or files posted in a private channel are only viewable by members of the channel.
+• Private channels are closed to all members of the workspace.
+They must have a current member of the channel add individuals to it.
+Any messages or files posted in a private channel are only viewable by channel members.

 Slack Organizational Model